 Instructions

-- Sear shanks – Pat shanks dry with paper towels.
-Then sprinkle with the salt and pepper.
-Heat 2 tablespoons oil over high heat in a large heavy based pot.
-Sear the shanks 2 at a time until browned all over – about 5 minutes.
-Remove onto a plate and repeat.
+- Brown – Heat 2 tablespoons of olive oil in a large heavy based pot over high heat.
+Sear the lamb shanks in 2 batches until brown all over, about 5 minutes.
+Remove lamb onto a plate and drain excess fat (if any) from the pot.

-- Slow-cook – Turn stove up and bring the liquid to a simmer.
-Then cover and transfer to the oven for 2 Horus 20 minutes or until the meat is fork-tender and barely holding onto the bone.
-(See notes for other cook methods).
+- Oven 2 hours covered – Turn stove up, bring liquid to a simmer.
+Cover, then transfer to the oven for 2 hours (see notes for other cook methods).

-- Serve – Place the lamb shanks on mashed potato or cauliflower puree then spoon over sauce!
-Garnish with parsley or thyme leaves if desired.
-(If shanks have cooled more than ideal, reheat covered in foil at 150°C/300°F (130°C fan)).
+- Serve the lamb shanks on mashed potato or cauliflower puree with plenty of sauce!
+Garnish with thyme leaves if desired.

 Recipe Notes: